 Before using these tools, write down your own predictions.
 How do you believe users interact with your site or application?

-- After some unexpected event occurs (like the 9/11 attacks or the 1986 space shuttle disaster), there were many people that cited Nostradamus and some verse as a “proof” he predicted it was bound to happen.
+- After some unexpected event occurs (like the 9/11 attacks or the 1986 space shuttle disaster), many people cited Nostradamus and some verse as a “proof” he predicted it was bound to happen.

 - The “analysis” part on news networks after some event occurs.
-When the Madoff ponzi scheme was busted, you saw all sorts of experts saying “if only this and this was in place, this would not happen”.
+When the Madoff Ponzi scheme was busted, you saw all sorts of experts saying, “if only this and this were in place, this would not happen.”

 - In one study, several students were asked if a particular person nominated for the Supreme court would be confirmed.
 58% said yes.
 After he was confirmed, the same students were again asked if they thought he would be confirmed.
 This time, 78% said yes.

 That’s why it’s important to try and write your predictions first to stop this bias from occurring and realize the unexpected interactions of your users with whatever it is you’re testing.
 Stop the “I knew it all along” thought before it’s too late.